Goldman Sachs's unit obtains Hong Kong banking license

-HONG KONG, Aug 19 (Reuters) - A wholly-owned unit of Goldman Sachs Group received a banking license from The Hong Kong Monetary Authority (HKMA), the HKMA announced on Wednesday, in a step that creates a local subsidiary through which the U.S investment bank can book its trades.
+HONG KONG (Reuters) - A wholly-owned unit of Goldman Sachs Group (GS.N) received a banking license from The Hong Kong Monetary Authority (HKMA), the HKMA announced on Wednesday, in a step that creates a local subsidiary through which the U.S investment bank can book its trades.

 The so-called restricted banking license that Goldman Sachs has obtained allows it to take deposits of HK$500,000 ($64,495.32) and above, but is normally used for investment banking and capital markets activities, according to the HKMA’s website.